sonstnochwas/configuration/README.md

 ## Fedora 35 (`ansible/fedora/`)

 My main work and private setup.
+Soon to be switched to Fedora 36 ...

+... or completely replaced by NixOS 22.05.

 ## elementary OS (`ansible/elementaryos/`)

 Current until beginning of Q4 2021.
 Now, I'm waiting for elementary 7.

+... or completely replaced by NixOS 22.05.

 ## NixOS

 Moved to repository [sonstnochwas/nixos](https://github.com/sonstnochwas/nixos)

-## Distro-hopping relics

-I'll use Fedora (i3wm and KDE spin) some time with my custom configuration ... which is about to be created.

 ## ToDo